dahlia-lib/spec/SPECIFICATION.md

 `Welcome to &2Dahlia&R!` → `Welcome to \x1b[32mDahlia\x1b[0m!`

+This document describes the Dahlia library implementation specification.
+Dahlia performs string replacements, where it scans text for its special codes and transforms them into standardized ANSI control sequences for coloring and font styling.
+Drawing inspiration from the formatting techniques in the game Minecraft, Dahlia is crafted with comfort and conciseness in mind.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-This document describes the Dahlia library implementation specification.
-The [Syntax](#syntax) section mainly serves as a user guide for the formatting rather than an implementation reference.
-However, ALL rules explained in that section are REQUIRED to be part of any implementation.

 You're welcome to freely extend your implementation upon complying with this specification.

 ## Syntax

+> [!note]
+> This section mainly serves as a user guide for the formatting rather than an
+> implementation reference.
+However, ALL rules explained in that section are
+> REQUIRED to be part of any implementation.

 ### Standard formatting